BirdLife Australia: Constitution

 The constitution of BirdLife Australia is loosely based on the constitutions of the merging bodies.
 The organisation is member-based, and board members are elected by the membership at an annual general meeting.
 The constitution also describes a transitional period for the board for its first three years of operation, whereby two members of each original board will stand down at each annual general meeting.
+It was updated in May 2014 to co-opt directors with complementary skills while protecting members' majority voting rights.